City-of-Helsinki/respa/docs/payments.md

 - `RESPA_PAYMENTS_ENABLED`: Whether payments are enabled or not.
 Boolean `True`/`False`.
 The default value is `False`.
 - `RESPA_PAYMENTS_PROVIDER_CLASS`: Dotted path to the active provider class e.g. `payments.providers.BamboraPayformProvider` as a string.
 No default value.
 - `RESPA_PAYMENTS_PAYMENT_WAITING_TIME`: In minutes, how old the potential unpaid orders/reservations have to be in order for Respa cleanup to set them expired.
 The default value is `15`.
+- `RESPA_PAYMENTS_PAYMENT_REQUESTED_WAITING_TIME`: In hours, how old requested unpaid orders/reservations have to be after staff confirmation in order for Respa cleanup to set them expired.
+The default value is `24`.

 `./manage.py expire_too_old_unpaid_orders` runs the order/reservation cleanup for current orders.
 You'll probably want to run it periodically at least in production.
 [Cron](https://en.wikipedia.org/wiki/Cron) is one candidate for doing that.